-Ireland remains one of the prime locations for US Foreign Direct Investment with over 700 US companies operating in here.
+Ireland remains one of the prime locations for US Foreign Direct Investment with over 700 US companies operating from here.

-There are now 150,000 people directly employed by US businesses with a further 100,000 indirectly employed.
+There are now 150,000 people directly employed by US businesses with a further 100,000 indirectly employed in Ireland.

 Collectively US investment in Ireland amounts to $343bn an increase of 22.8% from 2014.
 Ireland, which represents just 1% of the European economy, attracted 11.6% of all US FDI investment to Europe in 2016.